droidecahedron/neuton_ble_pull/README.md

 <img width="560" height="459" alt="image" src="https://github.com/user-attachments/assets/0ab467ac-62e9-4c57-860c-db0da031e8cf" />

-> [!IMPORTANT]
-> 1) This is purely a software sample.
-Please consult regulatory documentation (FCC, ISED, ETSI) for your area for guidance around transmitting at higher powers in this band.
-For instance, ETSI states a 10dBm max when advertising.
-> 2)

 # Brief
 A simple BLE peripheral application that generates mock sensor data and pipes it out via a custom BLE characteristic.
 It also has a receive characteristic in case you want to configure the device.